GwendolyneFreddy/butchery/README.md

 	- No longer overwrites mod item files if there are already installed.
 	- Used new WeiDU variables (INV RING QITEM...) with `ADD_CRE_ITEM` command.
 	- Provided new portraits for BG2:EE.
-	- Reworked install procedure to use WeiDU's built-in `HANDLE_AUDIO` function to install soundsets.
+	- Reworked install procedure to use WeiDU's built-in `HANDLE_AUDIO` function to install sound sets.
 	- Used `HANDLE_CHARSETS` function to add BG2EE compatibility for languages other than English.
 	- Removed unused files from mod folder.
 	- Updated readme (Butchery now supports translated readmes)
 	- Revamped French translation and fixed English typos courtesy of Gwendolyne.
-	- Traified creatures soundsets (still waiting for English sound files).
+	- Traified creatures sound sets (still waiting for English sound files).
 	- Reorganized and merged tra files into 3 files.
 	- Updated WeiDU installer to v246.